THE NEP TEAM

 Carolyn has studied and worked in health promotion, education and community liaison throughout her extensive working career in metropolitan Perth.
 She has worked with General Practitioners, raising awareness of cultural appropriateness and supporting community access to primary health care, has supported international aid sponsored students in a University setting and worked with young students participating in vocational education training in schools.

 TJALAMINU MIA: PROJECT CONSULTANT

 Tjalaminu is a Menang/Goren and Nyungar woman.
 She is the Managing Director of the Sister Kates Home Kids Healing Centre and Healing Programs and has been working closely with communities in the Wheatbelt and South West in recent times.
 Tjalaminu was awarded the Community Person of the Year WA NAIDOC Award 2012 and this was in recognition of her tireless work the past 35 years for the human rights of her people.
 She has held various positions in community controlled organisations, mainstream advocacy organisations and government.
 She is an accomplished writer and co-author of several oral histories publications, including ‘Speaking from the Heart’ and ‘Heartsick for Country’.

 JEAN BOLADERAS: NEP SUPPORT AND ELDER

-Jean is from the Ballardong Nyungar people of the York/Northam area of south Western Australia.
-She has an MA in Indigenous Research and Development, and is retired as a Lecturer at the Centre for Aboriginal Studies, Curtin University.
-Jean is a long-term member of various local management committees, including Marr Mooditj Training, and Langford Aboriginal Association.
-She has a family of six, 14 grannies, and 2 great-grannies.
-She has supported Stage 1 of NEP and is there for our support and guidance.
+Jean was from the Ballardong Nyungar people of the York/Northam area of south Western Australia.
+She had an MA in Indigenous Research and Development and was a Lecturer at the Centre for Aboriginal Studies, Curtin University.
+Jean was a long-term member of various local management committees, including Marr Mooditj Training, and Langford Aboriginal Association.
+She had a family of six, 14 grannies, and 2 great-grannies.
+She supported Stage 1 of NEP and was there for our support and guidance.
+(Deceased)